highmobility/hmkit-python/README.md

 ```
 This command line test app provides test commands to test some autoapi commands.
 From Emulator connect to the Device through Bluetooth(symbol at the left bottom corner)
-Pi zero device need internet access to be able to download Access Certificate.
+Raspberry Pi device need internet access to be able to download Access Certificate.

 ## Contributing